Carers for Children

 Register each parent or carer for these children as a patient themselves with the adult’s national identifier (eg NHS number).
 The adult needs their own PKB record for their own health, they will need this from the same organisation looking after the child, it is right to verify their identity as a patient in the same process of verifying their identity as carer.
 If you do not do this, the carer will end up with two separate PKB records which is unnecessary and inconvenient.

-If the record has been created in another Organisation, use theses instructions and screenshots
+If the record has been created in another Organisation, use these instructions and screenshots

 Exclude under 16s from mass registration.
 If you are mass registering your patient cohort using automated means - by kiosk, HL7 feed, by CSV upload, SMS messages or letters - include a rule to prevent under 16s from being invited in this way.